jshvaron/genesis-readme/README.md

 ## Contribute

-    pass
+    Review the Questions section.

 ## Testing

-    pass
+    Run the app via node.

 ## Questions

-Please reach out to via Github: https://github.com/j or create an issue on the correlating repo page.
-My email is also located on my Github profile for further communication.
+Please reach out to via Github: https://github.com/jshvaron or create an issue on the correlating repo page.
+For any further communication, please email me: snailmail@mail.com.